Southern Thornlands

 Share Southern Thornlands on Facebook Share Southern Thornlands on Twitter Share Southern Thornlands on Linkedin Email Southern Thornlands link

-On the 4 April, 2025, the Queensland Government formally Gazetted the 900 hectare area of the Southern Thornlands as a Priority Development Area.
+On 4 April 2025, the Queensland Government formally gazetted the 900-hectare Southern Thornlands area as a Priority Development Area.

 The content below has now been archived and made available as a public record only.

-This webpage has been established to inform the community about Council’s preferred future land use intents for the Southern Thornlands Potential Future Growth Area (STPFGA).
+This webpage was established to inform the community about Council’s preferred future land use intents for the Southern Thornlands Potential Future Growth Area (STPFGA).

-Under the South East Queensland Regional Plan (ShapingSEQ), Council is required to investigate this area to determine its appropriate use, including its potential as a future employment area.
+Under the South East Queensland Regional Plan (ShapingSEQ), Council was required to investigate this area to determine its appropriate use, including its potential as a future employment area.

-This webpage has been established to inform the community about Council’s preferred future land use intents for the Southern Thornlands Potential Future Growth Area (STPFGA).
+This webpage was established to inform the community about Council’s preferred future land use intents for the Southern Thornlands Potential Future Growth Area (STPFGA).

-Under the South East Queensland Regional Plan (ShapingSEQ), Council is required to investigate this area to determine its appropriate use, including its potential as a future employment area.
+Under the South East Queensland Regional Plan (ShapingSEQ), Council was required to investigate this area to determine its appropriate use, including its potential as a future employment area.

 • CLOSED: This survey has concluded.